-Students will now write a reflective essay on the lessons from WWI and include their personal thoughts on sacrifice and courage of RMR men.
+What can we learn from World War 1?
+This activity has students writing a reflective essay on the lessons from WWI.
+They should include their personal thoughts on sacrifice and courage of RMR men.
 See student handout for full details.

 The end of the war for veterans and women

 - With the men overseas, women replaced them in certain economic areas.
 While the women’s rights movement had started before 1914, this economic freedom would foster movements that eventually led to the women’s right to vote starting in 1916.